Skip to content

 Rust’s borrow checker cannot prove that a reference will be valid for as long as it is used.
 You need to add lifetime annotations to help the compiler understand the relationship between references.

-Every reference in Rust has a lifetime — the scope during which the reference is valid.
+Every reference in Rust has a lifetime, the scope during which the reference is valid.
 The borrow checker ensures you never use a reference after the data it points to has been dropped.
+Lifetimes are not runtime data; they are a static-analysis label that tells the compiler “this reference is valid for at most as long as that variable.”
+When the compiler cannot prove the relationship is sound, it refuses to compile rather than risk a dangling pointer.

 Most of the time, Rust infers lifetimes automatically (lifetime elision).
-But when there are multiple input references and an output reference, Rust cannot determine which input lifetime the output should have.
+The elision rules cover the common cases: a function with one reference parameter, methods that take &self, and references that flow straight through.
+But when there are multiple input references and an output reference, the rules give up, there is no single “obvious” answer for which input the output is tied to, so you must annotate.

 Common causes: